13 Million Tickets, One Request: How the Adobe BPO Breach Exposes the Third-Party Credential Blind Spot

 4. Mass exfiltration in a single request: Once inside an agent account with sufficient privileges, the attacker discovered that the platform allowed any agent to export the entire ticket database in one API call.
 "They allowed you to export all tickets in one request from an agent," Mr. Raccoon told International Cyber Digest.
 Thirteen million records.
 One request.

-What was stolen is significant: 13 million support tickets containing customer PII, bug bounty submissions pulled from HackerOne, 15,000 employee records, and internal operational documentation.
+What was stolen matters: 13 million support tickets containing customer PII, bug bounty submissions pulled from HackerOne, 15,000 employee records, and internal operational documentation.
 The HackerOne component alone — unpatched vulnerability disclosures — is potentially catastrophic for Adobe's product security posture.

-Why This Is Not an Adobe Problem — It Is Your Problem
+Why This Is Not an Adobe Problem — It Is Yours

 Every organisation that uses BPO firms, managed service providers, or outsourced support functions for customer-facing operations has built the same structural blind spot.

 The Adobe incident follows a now-recognisable pattern.
 Synnovis (June 2024), Toyota's GitHub credential exposure (October 2025), the Marriott BPO pivot (November 2025) — in each case, attackers found that the organisation had hardened its own perimeter while leaving vendor access points wide open and unmonitored.
+I walked through that same Marriott dynamic in our piece on the Marriott breach settlement and deception prevention, and the structural lesson hasn't changed.
 Third-party contractors have legitimate access to production systems, live customer data, and internal APIs.
 They authenticate with real credentials.
 Their traffic looks identical to normal operations.
-And when they are compromised, they become invisible insiders.
+And when they're compromised, they become invisible insiders — the same problem we unpacked in the Toyota GitHub secrets exposure.

 Why Your DLP, SIEM, and CASB Did Not Save Adobe

-Let us be precise about why traditional controls fail in the BPO pivot scenario.
+Let me be precise about why traditional controls fail in the BPO pivot scenario.

-Data Loss Prevention (DLP) tools operate on the assumption that sensitive data exfiltration looks different from legitimate data access.
+Data Loss Prevention (DLP) tools assume that sensitive data exfiltration looks different from legitimate data access.
 But a support agent legitimately exports tickets every day.
-The access pattern that Mr. Raccoon used — a single large API export — would have looked identical to a legitimate bulk export operation.
-DLP policies based on volume thresholds or content inspection cannot distinguish between an authorised data pull and an attacker who has simply acquired authorised credentials.
+The access pattern Mr. Raccoon used — a single large API export — would have looked identical to a legitimate bulk export.
+DLP policies built on volume thresholds or content inspection can't tell an authorised data pull apart from an attacker who has simply acquired authorised credentials.
 The Adobe platform had no rate limiting on the export endpoint.
 Even if it had, an attacker with a legitimate agent session would have passed every authentication check.

 SIEM correlation rules work on telemetry from systems you control.
-When the attack chain begins on a BPO employee's endpoint — which is outside your network, outside your EDR coverage, and outside your log aggregation pipeline — your SIEM is blind from the very first step.
-By the time Mr. Raccoon was making API calls from the agent portal, every action appeared as a normal authenticated session originating from the expected BPO IP range.
+When the attack chain begins on a BPO employee's endpoint — outside your network, outside your EDR coverage, outside your log aggregation pipeline — your SIEM is blind from the very first step.
+By the time Mr. Raccoon was making API calls from the agent portal, every action looked like a normal authenticated session from the expected BPO IP range.

-Cloud Access Security Brokers (CASBs) add a layer of visibility over SaaS applications, but they operate on session metadata and cannot distinguish between a legitimate agent and an attacker using a legitimate agent's stolen session token.
+Cloud Access Security Brokers (CASBs) add visibility over SaaS applications, but they operate on session metadata and can't tell a legitimate agent apart from an attacker riding a legitimate agent's stolen session token.
 Without anomaly baselines specific enough to flag "this agent has never exported more than 50 tickets in a session before," a CASB alert never fires.

-Privileged Access Management (PAM) solutions protect privileged administrative accounts — but BPO support agents are not privileged users in the PAM definition.
-They are regular application users with the specific permissions required to do their jobs.
-PAM tools are not designed to monitor or control normal user sessions in third-party support applications.
+Privileged Access Management (PAM) solutions protect privileged administrative accounts — but BPO support agents aren't privileged users in the PAM definition.
+They're regular application users with the specific permissions their jobs require.
+PAM tools aren't designed to monitor or control normal user sessions in third-party support applications.

-The fundamental problem is architectural: traditional security controls are built around the concept of a trusted insider and an untrusted outsider.
-BPO-pivot attacks exploit the fact that the compromised third-party user is an insider by definition — authenticated, authorised, and invisible to every control that depends on distinguishing between legitimate and malicious access at the authentication layer.
+The fundamental problem is architectural.
+Traditional security controls are built around a trusted insider and an untrusted outsider.
+BPO-pivot attacks exploit the fact that the compromised third-party user is an insider by definition — authenticated, authorised, and invisible to every control that depends on telling legitimate and malicious access apart at the authentication layer.

 How Credential Mines and Data Mines Catch What Everything Else Misses

-Mine2's deception technology inverts the detection problem entirely.
-Instead of trying to detect malicious behaviour in a sea of legitimate activity, Credential Mines and Data Mines create tripwires that are never activated by real users doing real work.
+Mine2's deception technology inverts the detection problem.
+Instead of trying to spot malicious behaviour in a sea of legitimate activity, Credential Mines and Data Mines lay tripwires that real users doing real work never touch.

 Credential Mines are fake credentials — usernames, passwords, API keys, OAuth tokens, service account credentials — planted strategically across the environment.
-They are seeded in locations that an attacker navigating through a compromised account would naturally encounter: browser credential stores, configuration files, shared drives accessible to vendor accounts, and password managers synced to BPO machines.
-Real employees and real BPO agents never need to use these credentials.
+They're seeded where an attacker navigating a compromised account would naturally stumble onto them: browser credential stores, configuration files, shared drives accessible to vendor accounts, password managers synced to BPO machines.
+Real employees and real BPO agents never need these credentials.
 They already have their own legitimate access.
-The moment any Credential Mine is used for an authentication attempt anywhere — whether against Adobe's internal APIs, AWS, or any monitored service — the detection fires with zero ambiguity.
+The moment any Credential Mine is used for an authentication attempt anywhere — against Adobe's internal APIs, AWS, or any monitored service — the detection fires with zero ambiguity.
 No false positives.
 No tuning required.
 No baseline to game.

 Data Mines extend the same principle to document-level detection.
 Fake customer records, fake support tickets, fake employee PII documents — all indistinguishable from real data but instrumented to beacon home when accessed or exfiltrated.
 If a Data Mine embedded in the support ticket dataset is exported and opened, it phones home.
-The attacker's location, tooling, and operational patterns are immediately visible.
+The attacker's location, tooling, and operational patterns become immediately visible.
 A Data Mine in a fake HackerOne submission would have given Adobe precise intelligence on the attacker's infrastructure within hours of the breach beginning.
+This is exactly the model we detailed in our walkthrough of supply chain honeytokens.

 The key insight is zero false positives.
 Mines are never touched by legitimate activity.
-When they fire, the signal is unambiguous, actionable, and arrived before the attacker reached their primary objective.
+When they fire, the signal is unambiguous, actionable, and early — it arrives before the attacker reaches their primary objective.

 Compliance Implications: 13 Million Records Means Mandatory Notification

-The alleged Adobe breach is not just a reputational event.
-It is a multi-jurisdictional compliance emergency, and the clock starts the moment the breach is confirmed.
+The alleged Adobe breach isn't just a reputational event.
+It's a multi-jurisdictional compliance emergency, and the clock starts the moment the breach is confirmed.

 GDPR (Articles 33 and 34): 13 million support tickets containing EU customer PII triggers mandatory notification to the supervisory authority within 72 hours of the organisation becoming aware.
 If the breach is deemed high-risk for data subjects — which exposure of support histories, contact information, and bug reports almost certainly qualifies — individual notification to affected customers is also mandatory.
 Fines under GDPR Article 83 can reach €20 million or 4% of global annual turnover, whichever is higher.